Optimal Transport Based Unsupervised Restoration Learning Exploiting Degradation Sparsity: Experimental Setting and Results

-First, we conduct super-resolution experiment on synthetic data.
-The used DIV2K\cite{div2k} dataset contains a total of 1000 high-quality RGB images with a resolution of about 2K.
+For the synthetic super-resolution experiment, we use the DIV2K\cite{div2k} dataset, which contains a total of 1000 high-quality RGB images with a resolution of about 2K.
 100 images are used for testing.
 Since OT requires the input to have the same size as the output, we follow the pre-upsampling method \cite{wang2020deep} to upsample the low-resolution images before feeding them into the network by bicubic.